sourcegraph/about/handbook/support/eng-support-learn-from-eachother.md

 ## Support rotation donut pairing

-The engineering doing support rotation for their team can join the #customer-support-weekly-pairing Slack channel and be paired with a CSE for a focused coffee-style chat with the following agenda:
+The engineer doing support rotation for their team can join the #customer-support-weekly-pairing Slack channel and be paired with a CSE for a focused coffee-style chat with the following agenda:

 * If CSE and engineer haven’t met before: intros, otherwise, casual catch-up
 * Engineer: what’s going on on my team?
 What’s being built?
 What am I (personally) building?